 Traditionally, on the wedding day a small Baci (also spelt Basi or Sou Khuan), a spirit enhancing, ceremony is held concurrently in both the bride’s house and the groom’s prior to the formal wedding.
 Now many omit this custom, especially in urban areas where Lao customs and traditions are fading.

 When they arrive at the bride’s house, the groom and his party are met by the bride's relatives where a silver door and a gold door are set up and closed.
 These doors are just lines of silver and gold bells stretched across the door way (known as Golden and Silver Gates) to prevent the groom entering before he is granted permission.
+To be granted a permission the groom has to pay his way through.

-The groom will be allowed to go inside only after he drinks with the bride’s relatives and pays them to open the doors and after their customary questions such as: “Where did you come from?
+The groom will be allowed to go inside only after he drinks with the bride’s party and pays them to open the doors and after their customary questions such as: “Where did you come from?
 What did you come here for?
 What did you bring with you?” etc. are answered.
 So… extensive bargaining, questioning and drinking takes place here which is another fun part of the Laos wedding.

 The groom is met at the door and led by a female relative of the bride to the Pha Khoun, where the Baci ceremony will be taking place.
 Once he is settled in, the bride is led to the Pha Khoun from her room by another elder female relative.
 She is seated on the left side of the groom with the parents and relatives of both sides sitting nearby.
 During the seating process the bride’s relatives and friends will give her a slight push to make her to lean on the groom unintentionally, and the other party will try to push the groom the same way.
 It is believed that the first to touch the other one in this ceremony will have more power over the other party in their married lives.